 © Soic Miterne | 2008, Guitar, tablatures and jam session

 At the beginning of 2008, between two end-of-studies internships, I learn how to “strum” pop rock / jazz guitar thanks to YouTube and simplified tablatures.
-Having given up playing the violin a few years ago, I rediscover with joy the pleasures of playing an instrument.
+Having given up playing the violin a few years ago, I rediscover with joy the pleasures of playing an instrument, accompanying in particular my older brother who has been playing the piano assiduously since childhood.
 I take my guitar everywhere on weekends and parties, and I am surprised to find that some of my “non-musician” friends like – and know how to sing.
 I then get into the habit of always bringing a small sheet of lyrics and tablatures with me, organizing small improvised jam sessions in the kitchens or corridors of our apartments during our evenings.

 2012 – Electronic Music rediscovery